Nathan Jones (wrestler): Strongman career

-Upon his release, Jones also began competing in strongman contests and during this time, he was dubbed "Megaman".
-As the reigning Australia's Strongest Man, he entered the World Strength Championship at Callander, Scotland, on 29–30 July 1995.
+Upon his release, Jones also began competing in strongman contests, and during this time, he was dubbed "Megaman".
+As the reigning Australian Strongest Man, he entered the World Strength Championship at Callander, Scotland, on 29–30 July 1995.
 He took first place, topping a field that included 1993 World's Strongest Man Gary Taylor.
 The following weekend, he competed in the World Muscle Power Classic held at Mintlaw, Aberdeenshire, Scotland.
 That contest was won by Magnús Ver Magnússon, with Nathan finishing fifth in a field of twelve competitors.

 Jones next took part in the 1995 World's Strongest Man contest.
 After quickly defeating Phil Martin twice in the arm wrestling event in the qualifying heat, Jones was then matched against Magnus Samuelsson, who had been Europe's arm wrestling champion for several years and who would become the World's Strongest Man in 1998.
 Samuelsson won the first round.
-In the second round Jones refused to go down and pulled with his opposite arm, twisting his body.
+In the second round, Jones refused to go down and pulled with his opposite arm, twisting his body.
 This resulted in breaking the arm he was using to wrestle (a spiral fracture of the humerus), and he subsequently was out of the competition.
 Jones returned to Strongman competition in 1996, winning the World Strongman Challenge, and placed third in a World's Strongest Man qualifying heat behind Magnús Ver Magnússon and Jorma Ojanaho.
-During the heat, Jones opted to retire from the penultimate event, confidently assuming he would win the last event to get the necessary points to get through to the final, however he placed fourth in the last event and angrily left the playing area, refusing to speak to any competitors or media.
+During the heat, Jones opted to retire from the penultimate event, confidently assuming he would win the last event to get the necessary points to get through to the final; however he placed fourth in the last event and angrily left the playing area, refusing to speak to any competitors or media.